Assad's forces push back rebels in Syria's Alawite mountains

 The government and rebels accuse each other of using chemical weapons, a step which the United States has said would cross a "red line" in the conflict.

 Like the broader Syrian war, the issue of chemical weapons has divided world powers.
-The United States said in June it believed Assad's forces have used them on a small scale, while in July Russia said rebels fired sarin gas near Aleppo in March.
+Washington said in June it believed Assad's forces have used them on a small scale, while in July Moscow said rebels fired sarin gas near Aleppo in March.

 The U.N. team, including weapons experts from the Organisation for the Prohibition of Chemical Weapons, will try to establish only whether chemical weapons including sarin and other toxic nerve agents were used, not who used them.